 Producers that are currently performing well environmentally are currently not rewarded for doing so.
 The environmental impact between aquaculture species; culture systems; and geographical regions differ considerably.
-Given the vast diversity of the sector, it is better to have individual investigations instead of relying of averages for the industry that might not represent individual producers.
+Given the vast diversity of the sector, it is better to have individual investigations instead of relying on averages for the industry that might not represent individual producers.

 If we better measure, we can distinguish products and producers that have a low environmental footprint from products and producers that have a higher environmental footprint.
 By better measuring, we can also identify hotspots along the supply chain where the negative environmental impacts are highest, and we can start improving the environmental footprint of aquaculture where needed.

 Coalition of the Willing

-IDH created and facilitates a pre-competitive Aquaculture Working Group, consisting of companies that can prioritize issues, start projects, create metrics and a methodology and can learn together.
+IDH created and facilitates a pre-competitive Aquaculture Working Group, consisting of companies that can prioritize issues, start projects, create metrics and a methodology, and can learn together.
 The aim of the group is to better measure and reduce the environmental footprint of Aquaculture.
-By working together, companies can co-develop, test and scale solutions that they could not achieve on their own.
-With the added benefit that results will be comparable, with other supply chains, aquaculture products and proteins.
+By working together, companies can co-develop, test, and scale solutions that they could not achieve on their own.
+With the added benefit the results will be comparable, with other supply chains, aquaculture products, and proteins.